vadimlvov71/symfony6_crud_phpunit/README.md

 * crud of Employee Entity via JSON
 * all crud endpoints covered by phpunit functional tests
 * for OPENAPI(Swagger) is used NelmioApiDoc bundle
+* PSR 12 standart, except warning: length more than 120 charactrers
+  ##### only file src/Controller/EmployeeApiController.php

 ##### Built With